Gastric Sleeve / Sleeve Gastrectomy

 The gastric sleeve has shown excess body weight loss potential and disease improvement / resolution rates similar to that of the gastric bypass, while avoiding many of the risks.
 Because the pyloric sphincter is kept intact during the surgery, it is less likely for patients to suffer from dumping syndrome, for example.

 Patients who are diligent with their postoperative care can expect excess body weight loss greater than 65% and an improvement or resolution of most of their obesity-related conditions.
 One notable exception is that some patients who undergo a gastric sleeve will develop or worsen their acid reflux.
+This is often mitigated by repairing a hiatal hernia during surgery, if present.

 Potential Risks and Concerns of Gastric Sleeve